-5.1 Objective
+1 Objective

-- 5.1.1 These requirements are intended to ensure that fire safety and the general safety of occupants are not compromised by any renovation, alteration or addition to the existing configuration inside and outside buildings.
-Besides these requirements, reference shall also be made to the latest copy of the CAG Renovation Requirements and Schedule 3 and/or Fourth Schedule of CAG Tenancy Agreement (where applicable). - 5.1.2 Compliance with the requirements listed hereunder shall be incorporated into the tenancy agreement and rest with the division responsible for coordinating the renovation, alteration or addition works, viz; Airport Operations, Air Cargo Operations, E&D, Commercial or People Team, and shall be based on Fire Safety Act, Codes of Practice or as advised by the AES Division.
+- 1.1 These requirements are intended to ensure that fire safety and the general safety of occupants are not compromised by any renovation, alteration or addition to the existing configuration inside and outside buildings.
+Besides these requirements, reference shall also be made to the latest copy of the CAG Renovation Requirements and Schedule 3 of CAG Tenancy Agreement (where applicable). - 1.2 Compliance with the requirements listed hereunder shall be incorporated into the tenancy agreement and rest with the division responsible for co-ordinating the renovation, alteration or addition works, viz; Airport Operations, Air Cargo Operations, E&MP, Commercial or CDIR, and shall be based on Fire Safety Act, Codes of Practice or as advised by the AES Division.

-5.2 General Requirements
+2 General Requirements

-- 5.2.1 In all renovations, alterations and additions to buildings, AES approval in regard to fire safety measures, access for fire vehicles, escape routes and other fire precautions, has to be obtained. - 5.2.2 This approval is in addition to other requirements or approval by other CAG Divisions or other relevant authorities e.g. FSSD, BCA, URA etc. - 5.2.3 Copies of the relevant floor plans indicating the extent of renovations, alterations, and/or additions; together with fire safety measures, e.g. fire exits and signs, etc, shall be extended to AES for comments and approval.
-The co-ordinating division shall ensure that AES comments and/or requirements are complied with and to notify Head, Fire Prevention Section on the completion of such works.
+- 2.1 In all renovations, alterations and additions to buildings, AES approval in regard to fire safety measures, access for fire vehicles, escape routes and other fire precautions, has to be obtained. - 2.2 This approval is in addition to other requirements or approval by other CAG Divisions or other relevant authorities e.g. FSSD, BCA, etc. - 2.3 Copies of the relevant floor plans indicating the extent of renovations, alterations, and/or additions; together with fire safety measures, e.g. fire exits and signs, etc, shall be extended to AES for comments and approval.
+The coordinating division shall ensure that AES comments and/or requirements are complied with and to notify DY SUPT (FS) on the completion of such works. - 2.4 E&MP shall be responsible for maintaining fire protection installations.
+E&MP shall ensure that both existing and new installations are in their proper working order after renovation, alteration, and/or addition works.
+E&MP shall also ascertain that the work does not compromise fire separation of affected areas.

-- 5.2.4 E&D shall be responsible for maintaining fire protection installations.
-E&D shall ensure that both existing and new installations are in their proper working order after renovation, alteration, and/or addition works.
-E&D shall also ascertain that the work does not compromise fire separation of affected areas. - 5.2.5 Permission or clearance from relevant authorities shall be sought and extended to AES.
-Where the approval of FSSD is not required, a copy of the waiver shall be attached to the floor plans extended to AES for their comments and approval. - 5.2.6 Hoarding material used shall be of non-combustible material [i.e. Gypsum Board].
+- 2.5 Permission or clearance from relevant authorities shall be sought and extended to AES.
+Where the approval of FSSD is not required, a copy of the waiver shall be attached to the floor plans extended to AES for their comments and approval. - 2.6 Hoarding material used shall be of non-combustible material.
 A copy of the hoarding material and its proof of its non-combustibility shall be extended to AES prior to work commencement.

-5.3 Fire Alarm Isolation & Hot Work
+3 Fire Alarm Isolation & Hot Works